Dru94/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - script to display content of file /etc/passwd.
 3-twofiles - script to display content of files /etc/passwd and /etc/hosts.
 4-latlines - script that displays last 10 lines in /etc/passwd.
-6-fistlines - script that displays the first 10 lines in /etc/passwd.
+5-fistlines - script that displays the first 10 lines in /etc/passwd.
+6-third_line - script that displays thrid line in iacta.